backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

-## What is Agentscript?
+## What is AgentScript?

 AgentScript is an open source javascript library for writing [agent-based models](https://en.wikipedia.org/wiki/Agent-based_model).
-It is inspired by the programming language [Netlogo](https://ccl.northwestern.edu/netlogo).
+It is inspired by the programming language [NetLogo](https://ccl.northwestern.edu/netlogo).
 It uses the [Model, View, Controller](https://developer.mozilla.org/en-US/docs/Glossary/MVC) (MVC) architecture.
 It lives on Github and is publicly available on our AgentScript.org server, see [Home](https://code.agentscript.org/docs/) above.

 AgentScript creates Models inhabited by Patches, Turtles, and Links.
 You'll use all three in the "Snippets" example below.